sumeetdas/DasTest/README.md

 * The library should not expect user to know C# and dotnet (except for basic stuff to make your F# project run), and should document everything that's required to use the library in the docs itself.

-* The unit tests written should be easy to understand and reason with.
+* The unit tests written should be easy to understand.

 * The library should not have any dependency with another dotnet library or framework.

-# Docs
+# Install

-* To install the library, execute the following command:
+To install the library, run the following command:

     ```bash
     $ dotnet add package Das.Test
     ```

+# Docs

 * To use the library, use `open` statement:
     ```fsharp